Collaborative Marketplace Agreement for Enterprise Software (Payroll Services)

 Overview of the Collaborative Marketplace Agreement

-The Collaborative Marketplace Agreement (CMA) is a commercial agreement that suppliers (called 'providers' in the CMA) enter into with the Department of Internal Affairs (DIA) as Lead Agency for the Enterprise Software channel.
+The Collaborative Marketplace Agreement (CMA) is a commercial agreement that suppliers (called 'providers' in the CMA) enter into with the Department of Internal Affairs (DIA) as Lead Agency for the Enterprise Software channel (Payroll Services).
 This Channel covers a key component of Payroll Services.

 Collaborative contract benefits